 Construction and widening of roads sometimes involves destruction of native vegetation.
-The greatest threat of this in the short to medium term is for the Mitcham to Frankston Tollway.
-The widening of Ferntree Gully Rd across Dandenong Creek may also threaten the only known occurrence of the Rough-barked Honey-myrtle (Melaleuca parvistaminea) in Knox or its surrounding districts.
+The EastLink road has been the single greatest adverse influence on Knox's biodiversity since the first edition of this report in 2004, and road works generally has been the greatest contributor to loss of habitat over that period.
 The greatest road construction threat to Knox's native vegetation in the long term would be if the Healesville Freeway were to be built through the Bateman Street Bush in Wantirna (Site 48 in Volume 2).